An Overview of Packaging for Python¶

 A similar model involves installing an alternative Python distribution, but does not support arbitrary operating system-level packages:

 Computing as we know it is defined by the ability to execute programs.
-Every operating system natively supports one or more formats of program they can natively execute.
+Every operating system natively supports one or more formats of programs they can natively execute.

 There are many techniques and technologies which turn your Python program into one of these formats, most of which involve embedding the Python interpreter and any other dependencies into a single executable file.